romiro/Node-Magento-DB-Tools/README.md

             * If exists, require() file and run a generic method which initiates script file against already-connected DB
     * Export database again to another configured location (this will be where devs pick up the file for use - the means for this are TBD)

+* Misc
+    * Logging to file - both webserver hits and the output of a profile run
+    * Socket.io re-integration to output the messages during the dump directly to the web browser

 * Long Term Plans, New Features
     * PHP Info
         * Query a configured server for the output of php -i as run through CLI